valsamovich/cs.github.io/docs/how/how-to-api.md

 ## Design

-Decide how your data will be designed and how your core service / application will work.
+First, decide how your data will be designed and how your core service / application will work.
+If doing API First Development this should be easy.
+If you’re attaching an API to an existing project, you may need to provide more abstraction.
+After designed finished the creative and comps(comprehensive layout) must be approved.
+Usually disign include:

-Design starts from sketching and finished after the creative and comps (comprehensive layout) is approved.
-During the creation of API design inlcude:

 - Request.
 - Response.
 - HTTP Method (for example - `GET`).
 - Errors support (400, 403, 404, 500).
 - Url endpoint.

-Query parameters are used to filter and reduce the payload in the response.
+- Query parameters (used to filter and reduce the payload in the response).

+## Verbs

+These are the two most commonly requests (GET and POST) used when your browser visits different webpages.
+The term POST is so popular that it has even invaded common language, where people who know nothing about how the Internet works do know they can “post” something on a friends Facebook wall.
+Here are the verbs, and next to them are their associated database call:

+- GET (SELECT): Retrieve a specific Resource from the Server, or a listing of Resources.
+- POST (CREATE): Create a new Resource on the Server.
+- PUT (UPDATE): Update a Resource on the Server, providing the entire Resource.
+- PATCH (UPDATE): Update a Resource on the Server, providing only changed attributes.
+- DELETE (DELETE): Remove a Resource from the Server.
+- HEAD – Retrieve meta data about a Resource, such as a hash of the data or when it was last updated.
+- OPTIONS – Retrieve information about what the Consumer is allowed to do with the Resource.

+Typically, **GET** requests can be cached (and often are!)
+Browsers, for example, will cache GET requests (depending on cache headers), and will go as far as prompt the user if they attempt to POST for a second time.
+A HEAD request is basically a GET without the response body, and can be cached as well.

 ## Architecture